shrishantjadhav/DSA/README.md

 # DSA
-This repository contains all the college assignments related to data structure and algorithms
+This repository contains all the college assignments related to data structure and algorithms.